ALib C++ Library

 ...

-ALIB_API List< lang::Camp * > Camps
+ALIB_API List< MonoAllocator, lang::Camp * > CAMPS

 void BootstrapAddDefaultCamps()

-Definition bootstrap.cpp:83
+Definition bootstrap.cpp:59

 In more complex scenarios, a software can also create more than one module.
-Each camp may be appended to list alib::Camps (see step 3).
+Each camp may be appended to list alib::CAMPS (see step 3).
 If these camps are following a dependency hierarchie, then the lowest (most independent) camps should be attached first.
 The target camp of the bootstrapping (step 4) is the latest camp added.

 This recipe addresses the simple cases.
 When a software chooses to hook itself into the bootstrap mechanism of ALib as shown above, the resources and configuration data (including for example INI-files) are shared between all modules and thus contain both, data of ALib and that of custom camps.